nflsmars/Python/README.md

 # Python_HW
-This is my Python homework for semester 105-1
+This is my Python homework folder for semester 105-1